amperser/scipy_proceedings/papers/mikejordan_pacersuchow/proselint_2016.rst

 Existing modules
 ----------------

-Here is a list of what `proselint` checks.
+Above we provide a table of some of the rules that ``proselint`` currently checks.

 .. table:: What Proselint checks. :label:`checks`